-I recently watched a mini Pixar film depicting how society destroys creativity with monotonous activity.
-The film shows a father and son going to work and school each day and how the son shows his father how to live through creative self-expression.
+I watched a mini Pixar film depicting how society destroys creativity with monotonous activity.
+The film shows a parent and child going to work and school each day and how the child shows the adult how to live through creative self-expression.

 The message is so profound that it hurt my heart to see how we repress our creativity, and our children’s, to adapt to society.

-I believe there is an artist within us all, and when we create through our art, we are expressing the divine.
+I believe there is an artist within us all, and when we create through our art, whatever that may be, we are expressing the divine.

 I have witnessed many talented people give up on their creative pursuits in order to live a life paying bills, essentially watching their very life force being sucked right out of them.